Have you ever found yourself in a situation where you had to find a WordPress page ID, post ID, category ID, tag ID, comment ID, or user ID?

 You can view your WordPress post ID also in the post editor screen.
 When you open a post to edit, the post edit URL will appear in your browser’s address.

-It is the same URL which had appeared in the popup box when there was mouse hover on the post title.
+It is the same URL that had appeared at the bottom of the screen when you hovered your mouse on the post title.

 Now you can use the same method to find your WordPress page ID as well.
 The only difference is that you have to go to the Pages menu instead of Posts.